 Resources at MDL

-The library has a great assortment of music, books, and programs to help your child’s literacy skills:
+The library has a great assortment of resources & programs to help your child’s literacy skills:

 - Bark, George by Jules Feiffer